veromary/veromary.github.io/truth/index.md

 35. Supernatural Virtues [Exercise A worksheet and answers](ch35exA.pdf)
 36. Faith [Exercise A worksheet and answers](ch36exA.pdf)
 37. Hope [Exercise A worksheet and answers](ch37exA.pdf)
-38. Charity in Regard to God
+38. Charity in Regard to God [Exercise A worksheet and answers](ch38exA.pdf)
-39. Charity in Regard to Our Neighbour
+39. Charity in Regard to Our Neighbour [Exercise A worksheet and answers](ch39exA.pdf)
 40. The Gifts of the Holy Ghost
 41. Prayer
 42. The Sacraments